droeatumn/kass/README.md

 align.nf aligns and reports on the raw and/or assembled sequences.

 <h2>Dependancies</h2>
-Install Nextflow, Docker, and Git.
+Install Java, Groovy, Nextflow, Docker, and Git.
 Create accounts in GitHub and Docker Hub.
 Add 'docker.enabled = true' and 'docker.fixOwnership = true' to your Nexflow
 configuration (e.g., $HOME/.nextflow/config).
 Make sure Docker is running